Diet and Nutrition – Fuelling Farmers’ Lunch Boxes

 Drink plenty of water

-Farming men and women should always have a drink bottle of water packed and drink plenty of it throughout the day.
-There are many benefits from drinking water and keeping hydrated.
+Hydration is important and water is a vital nutrient.
+Farming men and women should always have a water bottle packed and drink plenty of it throughout the day.
+It may be an idea to have a number of drink bottles filled with water in a convenient location (eg. shearing shed fridge)—then you can grab them as needed throughout the day.
+There are many benefits of drinking water and keeping hydrated.

-For more information on the importance of drinking visit Better Health Channel
+For more information on the importance of drinking water visit Better Health Channel

 Health Star Ratings